cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

      BBBBBBBB BBBBBBBB 00000000 00000000 ........
      00000000 00000000 00000000 00000000
      ```
-5. Delete the section above, from offset `0xF000000` to the end of the file.
+3. If you see something like the section above, delete it (from offset `0xF000000` to the end of the file).
-6. Save the changes made to your NAND backup and make sure it is now exactly **251,658,240** bytes
+4. Save the changes made to your NAND backup and make sure it is now exactly **251,658,240** bytes
-7. Name it `dsi_nand.bin` and place it on the root of your SD card.
+5. Name it `dsi_nand.bin` and place it on the root of your SD card.

+If your NAND backup is not ***EXACTLY*** 251,658,240 bytes even after removing the NO$GBA footer, then it is an invalid NAND backup. ***Do not flash that backup***!
+{: .notice--danger}

-## Flashing your NAND backup
+## Flashing your NAND backup (Software Side)

 Make sure you have read through the above steps as this is where it gets dangerous.
 If you were linked directly to here without following the above, then go back to the top and read this whole page.
 {: .notice--danger}